 Layers of sebaceous glands bless our skin with natural moisturizing oils.
-The absence of these oils makes the skin vulnerable to itching, peeling, scaling and cracking.
+The absence of these oils makes the skin vulnerable to itching, peeling, scaling, and cracking - this is dry skin.

-So it is essential that you know how to retain the lubricating effect of our skin’s natural moisturizers to maintain your youthful glow at all times.
+So you must know how to retain the lubricating effect of our skin's natural moisturizers to maintain your youthful glow at all times.

 In this article, we've focused on seven often overlooked yet essential contributors to dry skin and what you can do to avoid them.

 And to finish, we've highlighted some extra steps you can take to alleviate and treat dry skin.

 Many factors are causing your dry skin, including dehydration, certain medical conditions, and even diet.